codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/build-an-image-with-build-arguments.md

 ## Using Codefresh variables as build arguments

-In the previous pipeline, the Docker build arguments are defined in the pipeline itself, but you could also use [pipeline variables]({{site.baseurl}}/docs/pipelines/pipelines/#creating-new-pipelines), [shared configuration]({{site.baseurl}}/docs/pipelines/shared-configuration/), or any other standard mechanism you already have in place.
+In the previous pipeline, the Docker build arguments are defined in the pipeline itself, but you can also use [pipeline variables]({{site.baseurl}}/docs/pipelines/pipelines/#creating-new-pipelines), [shared configuration]({{site.baseurl}}/docs/pipelines/shared-configuration/), or any other standard mechanism you already have in place.

   `codefresh.yml`
 {% highlight yaml %}